Recycl-“able” vs. Actually Recycled--Beware of exaggerated packaging claims!

 1. BLACK BIN - -Due to recycling market limitations, these common items are TRASH and considered contaminants: (for batteries, electronics and used motor oil and anti-freeze, please scroll down to the Drop Zone section)

-- Plastic Bags Return bags to a participating retailer or reuse them
+- Plastic Bags & film products Return bags to a participating retailer or reuse them

 - Toys (donate when possible)